Ascaris-Equi/PretrainHurt/README.md

 The dataset used for this study is available in the original paper{https://github.com/tianshilu/pMTnet}.

+## Acknowledgments

-Acknowledgments: This research was supported by the National Key Research and Development Program of China (2021YFA0910700), the Health and Medical Research Fund, and other funding bodies.
+This research was supported by the National Key Research and Development Program of China (2021YFA0910700), the Health and Medical Research Fund, and other funding bodies.
 For a full list of acknowledgments, please refer to the paper.

+## License

-License: This project is licensed under the MIT License.
+This project is licensed under the MIT License.

+## Notes
-Notes:- Make sure you have a requirements.txt file listing all the dependencies (e.g., PyTorch, NumPy, etc.).- Ensure that the paths in the README.md match the actual structure of your repository.- You can include any additional information, such as specific hardware requirements or further instructions for running experiments, as needed.
+- Make sure you have a requirements.txt file listing all the dependencies (e.g., PyTorch, NumPy, etc.).
+- Ensure that the paths in the README.md match the actual structure of your repository.
+- You can include any additional information, such as specific hardware requirements or further instructions for running experiments, as needed.